flix/book/src/interoperability.md

 | Get Static Field | `import static get Foo.Bar.baz as getValue` |
 | Set Static Field | `import static set Foo.Bar.baz as setValue` |

-## Limitations

-Flix does not currently support any of the following
-features:

--   Defining new classes (or interfaces).
--   Defining new anonymous classes (e.g. to implement a Java interface).

-If any of these features are needed, we recommend that you write a small Java wrapper.

 > **Design Note**
 >
 > The import mechanism is only supported at the